Paul Samuelson: Death

 Samuelson died after a brief illness on December 13, 2009, at the age of 94.
 His death was announced by the Massachusetts Institute of Technology.
 James M. Poterba, an economics professor at MIT and the president of the National Bureau of Economic Research, commented that Samuelson "leaves an immense legacy, as a researcher and a teacher, as one of the giants on whose shoulders every contemporary economist stands".
 Susan Hockfield, the president of MIT, said that Samuelson "transformed everything he touched: the theoretical foundations of his field, the way economics was taught around the world, the ethos and stature of his department, the investment practices of MIT, and the lives of his colleagues and students".
+His second wife died in 2019.

 Fields of interest

 As professor of economics at the Massachusetts Institute of Technology, Samuelson worked in many fields, including: